What is Sustainable, Wild Seafood?

 Wild Alaska Salmon & Seafood Company is committed to a sustainable seafood industry.
 Our fishing methods ensure the sustainability of seafood species in Alaska.
-We’re able to catch salmon and the other species we target, while avoiding catching other fish, sea creatures, and marine animals.
-While the species we target are a renewable resource, we realize the importance of treating the species and their habitat with the utmost respect and reverence.
+We’re able to catch salmon, while avoiding catching other fish, sea creatures, and marine animals.
+We partner with other like-minded fisheries who prioritize sustainability in their own practices of catching seafood.
+While the species we harvest are a renewable resource, we realize the importance of treating the species and their habitat with the utmost respect and reverence.

 More salmon are caught in the Bristol Bay area than anywhere else in the world, but it’s not a free-for-all.
 The fishing of salmon is strictly regulated by the State of Alaska through a limited entry system.
 Through the efforts of the state and environmentalists, the salmon population is protected and ensured to be viable for years to come.

 All of our salmon come straight from the waters of Alaska, and are verified as such by the ASMI, The Alaska Seafood Marketing Institute.
 ASMI is a public corporation of the State of Alaska which is the state’s official seafood marketing arm.
 ASMI promotes Alaska Seafood throughout the U.S. and in 17 other countries.
 ASMI also provides education and training to the seafood industry in food safety and quality assurance practices.